No. However, this is available with our on-campus MCIT program.

 All international applicants, non-US Citizens, and non-US Permanent Resident applicants for whom English is not the native language must submit official scores for the Test Of English as a Foreign Language (TOEFL).
 The International English Language Testing System (IELTS) will not be accepted in place of the TOEFL.

-This requirement can be waived if the candidate has completed a bachelor’s degree or master’s degree where the medium of instruction at the institution is English, by the time of matriculation.
+This requirement can be waived if the candidate has completed a bachelor’s degree or master’s degree where the medium of instruction at the institution is English.
+The degree must be completed before matriculation into the MCIT Online program.
 Applicants are required to submit documentation of the medium of instruction along with the waiver.
 Applicants will have the opportunity to apply for a waiver upon submission of their application.